Want to Compete with Alexa? Revamp Your Front Office

 Communicate with patients securely—and improve their compliance with treatment regimens.
 Some of the most exciting advancements in digital health are those that improve patient compliance with treatment regimens and medication adherence by enhancing communication between providers and patients.
 For example, tuberculosis patients in three California counties use a medication management app provided by public health officials to remind them to take their medications.
 One company has even developed facial-recognition technology that documents medication has been taken.

 In a consumer-driven healthcare environment, digital tools that enable providers to securely and instantly communicate outside the traditional care setting offer the ability to protect patient information while supporting improved outcomes.
-When weighing the benefits of such technologies, look for HIPAA-compliant service providers, and carefully consider the types of information that will be exchanged between patients and providers.
-It’s also important to obtain informed consent from patients prior to taking a digital communications approach.

 Add an extra layer of protection with cloud-based security and backup.
 Healthcare cybersecurity attacks are on the rise, yet three out of four hospitals do not have a designated IT security person on staff, according to the U.S. Department of Health and Human Services (HHS).5 Cloud solutions offer added protection against medical data theft by providing access to the latest IT security applications as well as advanced options for data backup and recovery.
 They feature encryption technology that protect data in transit and at rest.
 It’s an approach HHS is adopting at a quicker pace, with plans to move 41 percent of its data to the cloud by the end of 2017.6